vipinkumar71/Taxi_service/README.md

 # Taxi_service

 taxi_service project by using python and mysql.
-In this project We are using create booking for the taxi and destination
+In this project We are creating booking for the taxi and destination